NinjaKurosun/SomeSmile/README.md

 - [End](#End)

 ## For What?
-> The program provides keyboard macros
+ The program provides keyboard macros <br>
-> Or just a Key-word that can be converted to a Value-word
+ Or just a Key-word that can be converted to a Value-word <br>
+ You can define that in the table <br>

 ## Structure
 ```cpp